‘Very positive day’: U.S. turns corner in coronavirus recovery

-Monday was perhaps the most hopeful day so far of the COVID pandemic in the U.S., as a Massachusetts biotech company reported a promising vaccine trial, stocks rallied on the news, all but one state were reopening for business, Detroit’s Big Three automakers restarted factories and Delta Airlines announced it will resume flying several major routes next month.
+Monday was perhaps the most hopeful day so far of the pandemic in the U.S., as a Massachusetts biotech company reported a promising vaccine trial, stocks rallied on the news, every state but one was reopening for business, Detroit’s Big Three automakers restarted factories and Delta Air Lines announced it will resume flying several major routes next month.

 Moderna Inc. reported that the first coronavirus vaccine to be tested in humans appears to be safe and to stimulate an immune response against the virus.
 Although the study is not complete, some patients who were vaccinated developed antibodies at levels mirroring recovered COVID-19 patients.